Stephen Jakobi

-Stephen Jakobi OBE (born 1935) is an English writer and human rights lawyer who is a former chief executive of Fair Trials Abroad (now Fair Trials), which he founded in 1992.
+Stephen Ronald Jakobi OBE (born 1935) is an English writer and human rights lawyer who is a former chief executive of Fair Trials Abroad (now Fair Trials), which he founded in 1992.

 Jakobi, who was born in Ealing, London in 1935 to German-Jewish parents, Gerdy and Julius Jakobi, was brought up there and in Gerrards Cross, Buckinghamshire.
 When his parents divorced in 1945, he went to live with his father and was sent to boarding school at Malvern College.
 He graduated from Clare College, Cambridge in 1956 after doing National Service.
 He has a law degree from the University of Cambridge and an MA in creative writing from the University of Roehampton.
 He worked in industry before qualifying as a solicitor and was in private practice as a criminal lawyer before founding Fair Trials Abroad.
 He was appointed an Officer of the Order of the British Empire in 2005.